Hungary downgraded to "junk" as PM says wants deal

 A new funding deal is crucial for Hungary, which has nearly five billion euros worth of external debt to roll over in 2012 on top of maturing forint paper as it begins repaying an earlier IMF/EU loan that saved it from financial collapse in 2008.

-Foreign investors hold close to 3.8 trillion forints (9.9 billion pounds) worth of forint-denominated bonds.
-Austrian banks' exposure to Hungary, where they are major lenders, has hit their shares and Austrian government bond yields rose again Friday.
+Foreign investors hold close to 3.8 trillion forints ($16.53 billion) worth of forint-denominated bonds.
+Austrian banks' exposure to Hungary, where they are major lenders, has hit their shares and Austrian government bond yields rose again on Friday.

 Relations between the government and the central bank have been strained ever since Orban's Fidesz party took power.
 The party has repeatedly criticised the bank for keeping interest rates too high and not backing the government's pro-growth policies with monetary tools.